hymkor/vo/readme.md

-vf1s is the tool which supports these works all on the command line.
+vo.exe is the tool which supports these works all on the command line.

 - Build projects for the any-version's Visual Studio.
 - Show the product information: version, timestamp and check-sum.